ronf/asyncssh/README.rst

   want support for GSSAPI key exchange and authentication on UNIX.

 * Install libsodium from https://github.com/jedisct1/libsodium
-  and libnacl from https://pypi.python.org/pypi/libnacl if you want support for the chacha20-poly1305 cipher.
+  and libnacl from https://pypi.python.org/pypi/libnacl if you have a version of OpenSSL older than 1.1.1b installed and you want support for Curve25519 key exchange, Ed25519 keys and certificates, or the Chacha20-Poly1305 cipher.

 * Install libnettle from http://www.lysator.liu.se/~nisse/nettle/
   if you want support for UMAC cryptographic hashes.